Leonidariogamer/WindowsServerFreeVPS/README.md

  + Go to Action (if you see any watning click "I understand...") > WindowsRDP > run workflow
  + Refresh website - go to test > build
  + Click the down arrow "."
 To get IP, User, Password.
+ # WARNING!!
+ + Use For Educational Purposes Only
+ + No Exploitation Or Abuse Causing Loss of Account
+ + Don't Run Virus